OmniFocus Tags Directory

 Eisenhower Matrix

-1️⃣ Important/Urgent — Used to identify important items that need to be addressed immediately (e.g., Phone: hydro company about power outage”).
+1️⃣ Important/Urgent — Identify important items that need to be addressed immediately (e.g., Phone: hydro company about power outage”).

 2️⃣ Important/Not Urgent — Added to important things that don’t need immediate attention (e.g., Discuss: plans for summer vacation”).